2018ik/2018ik.github.io/_wiki/holy_anointing_oil.markdown

 ### Myrrh

-Myrrh which was used when burying the Lord Jesus, typifies Christ's flowing death.
+Myrrh which was used when burying the Lord Jesus, typifies Christ's precious, flowing death.
 This is a sweet smelling and bitter yellow sap-like resin which comes from an aromatic tree with the appearance like tears coming out from the bark.
 Myrrh contains chemicals that reduce pain and kill bacteria and was used to reduce the suffering of the death (the Lord Jesus was given wine mixed with myrrh).
 The bacteria-killing power of myrrh is seen in its ability to kill the natural self which is basically a germ and disease.

 ### Cinnamon

 Cinnamon signifies the sweetness and effectiveness of Christ's death.
 Cinnamon has a distinctive flavor and can be used to stimulate a weak heart.
 Likewise, when applying the Lord's death, it will stimulate us to make us happy and joyful.
+When we die to the self and the old "I" is crossed out, this aspect of the Lord's death stimulates us.
+While we are dying, we are living.

 ### Calamus

-Calamus signifies Christ's resurrection.
-Calamus is a reed which grows upward in marshy places, and the root for calamus means standing up.
+Calamus signifies Christ's precious resurrection.
+Calamus is a reed which grows upward in marshy places, and the root for the word "calamus" means standing up.
 This signifies the rising up of the Lord Jesus from the place of death.
+If we are in a muddy situation, down and depressed, there is calamus in the compound Spirit ready to shoot up and overcome death.

 ### Cassia

-Cassia in ancient times was used as a repellent to drive away insects and snakes, typifying the repelling power of Christs' resurrection.
-The Lord's resurrection repels all evil "insects" and the old serpent, the Devil.
+Cassia in ancient times was used as a repellent to drive away insects and snakes, signifying the repelling power of Christs' resurrection.
+The Lord's resurrection repels all evil "insects" and the old serpent, the devil.

 ## Purpose